Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Here we will hike through the Coffin Bay National Park to get an understanding of the flora and fauna.
 Discover the tranquil bays, protected from the might of the Southern Ocean, and snorkel or kayak with the chance to spot some local marine life.

 To finish the day, enjoy a once-in-a-lifetime culinary experience.
-Hop into some waterproof waders and take a seat at the Saltwater Pavilion.
+Join local oyster farmers and learn of the oyster farming history in the Coffin Bay region.
 Taste fresh Pacific and the native Angasi oysters straight out of the sea, and learn first-hand how to shuck your own oysters.

 Officially established in 1872, Streaky Bay has a history from the 1830s of pastoralists and explorers in the area whose conflict with the local Indigenous tribes caused significant loss of life.